 - i.
 The invigilator shall issue a time warning at 30 minutes before the end of the exam. - ii.
 The invigilator shall issue a time warning at 5 minutes before the end of the exam. - iii.
 In the event of an emergency situation, the invigilator shall advise candidates to vacate the room and proceed to the emergency exit and to the Assembly point.
 If the emergency situation persists the examination may be postponed to a later date.
-If the emergency is resolved and candidates reenter the exam room, extra time will be given to complete the exam. - iv.
+If the emergency is resolved and candidates re- enter the exam room, extra time will be given to complete the exam. - iv.
 A candidate who feels unwell can leave the examination room if accompanied by an invigilator. - v.
 The candidate shall remain under strict supervision for up to 15 minutes after which he/she shall be deemed fit/unfit to complete the exam. - vi.
 Candidates deemed well enough to complete the exam shall be allowed to return to the examination room and be refunded time to complete the exam. - vii.
-Candidates deemed not well enough to return to the examination room may fill in the 'Adverse Personal Circumstances' form and submit it together with a medical certificate /supporting evidence to the Head of Department.
+Candidates deemed not well enough to return to the examination room may fill in the 'Adverse Personal Circumstances' form and submit it together with supporting evidence (such as a valid medical certificate) to the Head of Department and Assessment Services.